Sivli-Embir/meteor-semanticity/README.md

 This package manages resource (collection) relationships in meteor js, via meteorite.
 Not production ready!

-This is a very simple API that lets you store relationships as subject-predicate-target.
+This is a very simple interface that lets you store relationships as subject-predicate-target.
 Relationships refer to the correlation between two objects stored in one or more **local** collections.
 It derives from, but is not compliant with, [W3C Semantic Web](http://www.w3.org/standards/semanticweb/) standards.

 This is not a triple-store database engine but rather an extension for implementing them.
-Current implementaion only uses Meteor Collections to save relations.
+Current implementation only uses Meteor Collections to save relations.